Rated 4.9/5 by verified buyers

 Exit sign letter height (new)6 inches minimum6 inches minimum

 When both codes apply to a project, the more restrictive requirement governs.
-For healthcare projects specifically, NFPA 101 is the controlling code regardless of local building code adoption.
+For Medicare/Medicaid healthcare projects, CMS enforces NFPA 101 for certification surveys in addition to any state or local building and fire codes that also apply.

 Frequently Asked Questions